Brand Shoutouts

 This place continues to disappoint.
 The wait times are insane — 30 min+ every single time, even though I’m the only one there. — Yelp review, Panorama City

-Surprised by the minimal menu selection.
-They have only four meals, all combinations of chicken sliders or tenders.
-If you are not a chicken eater, you need to avoid Angry Chickz. — TripAdvisor review, Fresno
+"This was the first time ever trying Angry Chickz and was a bit surprised by the minimal menu selection.
+They have only four meals, all of which are combinations of Chicken Slider Sandwiches or Chicken Tenders, and about 3 or 4 side items.
+So if you are not a chicken eater, then you need to avoid Angry Chickz, as you can't get anything else." — TripAdvisor, Angry Chickz, Fresno CA

 Traditional Nashville Hot Chicken Criticism: